How Open Loops Drain Your Mental Energy (and What to Do About It)

 Many open loops feel daunting because they’re vague.

-Break these tasks down into smaller, manageable steps.
+Breaking these tasks down into smaller, manageable steps makes a real difference.

-Research shows that when we set specific, actionable goals, we are far more likely to complete them.
+Research shows that when we set specific, actionable goals, we’re far more likely to follow through.
+When something feels clear, your mind knows where to begin.

 4. Schedule Time:

-Once you’ve broken tasks down, schedule time to tackle them.
+Once you’ve broken tasks down, it helps to decide when you’re actually going to do them.

 Open loops may seem like small, insignificant tasks, but they can significantly impact your mental well-being.